Four Seasons of Fun!

 The natural setting along the river provides a scenic backdrop for golf.
 Lincoln Golf Course in Grand Forks and Valley Golf Course in East Grand Forks underwent significant changes with the construction of the permanent levee and two very unique courses to satisfy your golfing tastes.

 Disc golf reigns supreme in the Greenway.
-Players have access to three disc golf courses in Grand Forks and East Grand Forks - two 18 hole courses in Lincoln Drive Park and a 12 hole course in East Grand Forks.
+Players have access to three disc golf courses in Grand Forks and East Grand Forks - one 18 hole course and one 21 hole course in Lincoln Drive Park, and 12 hole course in Riverside Paskr and a 12 hole course in East Grand Forks.
 Grab your discs and get ready to play!

 Time to let Fido off the leash and play with his new canine friends!
 Check out the first-ever off- leash dog park in the Grand Cities.
 Located in Lincoln Drive Park, this park offers two fenced areas to accommodate both large and small dogs.

 The Red and Red Lake Rivers boast over 70 species of native fish and world-class channel cat fishing.
 Four boat ramps and plenty of shore-bank fishing sites provide access to some of the best fishing in the area.
 Come experience the exhilaration of a big catch on the Red and Red Lake Rivers.
 PS: the fishing doesn’t stop with the rivers freeze!
 Ice fishing in Greater Grand Forks is a long-standing tradition for area anglers.